Boomer: What? Uh, no Troy.

 - If you haven't seen the season three finale yet, don't highlight: Tory, Anders, Ellen, Tigh, and the Chief all have their own Fake Memories, though none have mentioned Troy-like accidents.
 It's likely they've all had their parents "die young" in order to explain their absence.
 Although strange in the case of Sam Anders.
 Even orphans have to grow up somewhere and sports stars' old acquaintances are frequently interviewed in the real world.

 - It's also likely that something unfortunate happened to everyone Tigh was supposed to have served with in the first war.
 Before you say it, he didn't serve with Adama in the first war.
 That's a common misconception.
 In (alleged) truth he was a deckhand on a ship that was massacred by the Cylons before being pressed into piloting a Viper towards the end of the war.
+They met years later when both were serving on a freighter after being mustered out of military service.

 - Dark Angel: When Alec poses as Simon Lehane, he claims to have been tragically orphaned.